seerde/Project-2/README.md

 - **NoSQL**: SQL is used to communicate with a database.
 It is the standard language for relational database management systems.
 SQL statements are used to perform tasks such as update data on a database, or retrieve data from a database.
 - **JavaScript**: JavaScript programming fundamentals including Object Oriented Programming with Classes and Inheritance.
 - **NodeJS and Express**: A web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
+- **Mongodb**: A cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.
+- **Mongoose**: Provides a schema-based solution for object modeling with Node.js to model your Mongodb data.
 ---

 ## Requirements